 The Concrete era begins

 This pretty much ended the corrugated iron era in Iceland, and the so-called concrete period began.
-By the middle of the 20th century until the 1980s, people found the houses old-fashioned, and many were torn down.
+From the middle of the 20th century until the 1980s, people found the houses old-fashioned, and many were torn down.
 In many cases, the houses had become very rundown during those decades.
 Thankfully, enough people cared about the houses and the history and fought for their preservation.
 Today, houses are automatically protected when they get 100 years old.

 Please signup HERE for our newsletter for more fun facts and information about Iceland!